-(2) Eligibility determination and redetermination;
+(4) Eligibility determination and re-determination;

-(3) Preparation and participation in judicial hearings;
+(5) Preparation / participation in judicial hearings;

-(4) Recruitment, certification, inspection, reviews, and supervision of child care placements;
+(9) Reviews and supervision of child care placements;

-(I) The definitions, requirements, and responsibilities contained in rule 5101:9-6-50 of the Administrative Code are applicable to this rule.
+(I) Allocation redistribution is pursuant to rule 5101:9-6-02 of the Administrative Code.
+The definitions, requirements, and responsibilities contained in rule 5101:9-6-50 of the Administrative Code are applicable to this rule.